Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 ### Surface

-The idea was to create a site which shows off the fun bubbly side of manchester, adopting the colours of the Manchester Worker Bee.
+The idea was to create a site which shows off the fun bubbly side of manchester, adopting the colours of the Manchester Worker Bee (which is also the site logo).

 The font of 'Indie Flower' was chosen as I felt that while retaining legibility, it also offers a fun and unique design to the site.
 It is described by the designer as "carefree and open" "with the bubbly, rounded edges".